hneth/unikn/README.md

     and underlining text).
     <!-- 6.
 Graphical support (e.g., commands and themes for creating scientific visualizations). -->

-Essentially, **unikn** began by defining some colors, but has now grown into a toolbox for addressing color- and plotting-related tasks in R. As we have fun creating it, we hope you find the package useful too — and please use responsibly!
+Essentially, the **unikn** package began by defining some colors, but has now grown into a toolbox for addressing color- and plotting-related tasks in R. As we had fun creating it, we hope that you enjoy using it as well!

 ## Installation